zenml-io/zenml-projects/customer-churn/README.md

 zenml stack set local_kubeflow_stack
 ```

-Now, we need to start the Kubeflow pipelines locally; all we need to do is run:
+Now, we need to start the Kubeflow Pipelines stack locally; all we need to do is run:

 ```bash
 zenml stack up